 The nose and throat swabs are sent to the National Biosample Centre at Milton Keynes.
 Here, they are tested for SARS-CoV-2 using reverse transcriptase polymerase chain reaction (RT-PCR).
 This is an accredited test that is part of the national testing programme.
 Swabs are discarded after testing.

 Blood tubes are kept in a cool bag during the day, and then sent to the University of Oxford overnight.
-Blood is tested for antibodies using a novel ELISA for immunoglobulins IgG and IgM, based on tagged and purified recombinant SARS-CoV-2 trimeric spike protein.
-Antibody binding to the S protein is detected with ALP-conjugated anti-human IgG or anti-human IgM.
-Blood is also tested using neutralisation assays.
-These assays use a lentiviral construct, which expresses SARS-Cov2 S protein.
-They are tested in a cell-based system described as a pseudotype microneutalisation assay (pMN).
-Blood samples will be stored at the University of Oxford after testing.
+Blood is tested for antibodies using a novel ELISA for immunoglobulins IgG, based on tagged and purified recombinant SARS-CoV-2 trimeric spike protein.
+Antibody binding to the S protein is detected with ALP-conjugated anti-human IgG.
+Residual blood samples will be stored by the University of Oxford after testing.

 More information about swab and blood sample procedure and analysis can be found in the study protocol.Back to table of contents